PengYu2008/Deep-Learning-Specialization/README.md

 ## Introduction

-All my programming assignments for the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning) are kept in this repo.
+All my programming assignments&quiz for the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning) are kept in this repo.
 This is only for reference and my learning track.
 Thanks for Professor Andrew Ng to provide the awesome courses.:smiling_imp:

 ## Links to Courses